 Cycloplegic is very useful in children’s refraction.
 It permits to relax accommodation and so obtain more accurate refraction by autorefractometry or retinoscopy (Figure 5).
 As we deal with children in school, we have to manage a lot their accommodation, because they use it all day to read and work at school.
 During the screening, accommodative spasm is found in many pupils: autorefractometry gives high myopia (over 6D), but in subjective refraction these numbers are rejected, and by efforts they manage to read up to 7/10 of VA (that is normally impossible for a high myopia).
 In these cases, cycloplegiais mandatory.
 It consists of inserting eye drops of Cyclopentolate 1% three times at 10-minute intervals.
 After 40 minutes retinoscopy or autorefractometry is repeated and it frequently occurs that children have hyperopia.

 This card bears all the information concerning a pupil: name and first name, age, sex, religion, class, telephone number (own or parents), visual acuity, autorefractometry measure, refraction, eye examination data, diagnosis and treatment.
 From this investigation cards we gather information about ametropia, visual acuity and amblyopia (Figure 6).

 a) Make the examination of adnexa and anterior segment of the eye with the flashlight.

 b) Put the trial glasses to the pupil and hide the left eye.

 c) Ask the pupil to keep both eyes opened during the test.

-d) Begin with the line of VA 1/10 and then higher values
+d) Begin with the line of VA 1/10 and then higher values were evaluated.

 e) Ask the pupil for what he sees and what he can read.